tensorpack/tensorpack/examples/ImageNetModels/README.md

 ### AlexNet

-This AlexNet script is quite close to the setting in its [original paper](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks).
+This AlexNet script is quite close to the settings in its [original paper](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks).
 Trained with 64x2 batch size, the script reaches 58% single-crop validation accuracy after 100 epochs (21 hours on 2 V100s).